| AS QUICK AS CAN BE based on

 "Praise the lord and pass the congregation," said Alicia Russell fervently. |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| Carol Dailey wore the doll makeup from her last number.
+Carol Knight wore the doll makeup from her last number.
 She looked as though she'd never seen the sun, feathers under her pinched eyes and mouth designed for a surviving, brokenhearted lover.
 In the harsh light of the office, she launched into how sorry and upset she was, how Koa had certainly been a trial more than once but wasn't it awful what could happen to people, especially theater people?
 As for her, well, she wasn't sure if she would recover from tonight.
 What could have possessed Koa?
 What had she taken to make her do such a thing?

-"Mr Brown has a theory."
+"Mr. Brown has a theory."

 "Really!
 That's entertainment.
 Do tell."